Learn from Outstanding Faculty and Industry Experts

 Karine obtained an MBA from McGill University in Montreal.
 In addition to her industry experience, Karine has been teaching undergraduate, MBA, and Masters of Finance courses at several leading universities which include University of Toronto, Queens University, Concordia University, and Ryerson University.
 She is a highly acclaimed industry expert, has presented at national and international industry conferences, and has been facilitating professional development courses for CPAs for over 10 years.
 She helped develop and marked professional accounting exams.
 She has also trained hundreds of bankers in Canada, the U.S., and the Caribbean on credit analysis.
 She has published numerous articles in leading journals such as the National Post, Financial Post, CMA Management Magazine, HR Reporter, HRPA Magazine, Bottom Line and the RMA Journal and has been quoted as an industry expert in industry publications.
 She was awarded the FCPA designation an honorary designation where she was selected by her industry peers for her outstanding contributions to the industry, profession, and the community; this designation is held by less than 1% of CPAs in Canada.
 She was also instrumental in training accountants throughout Canada on International Financial Reporting Standards (IFRS).

 Dr. Cleary has authored 14 finance textbooks and has published more than 30 research articles, including several in top tier finance journals.
-His publications have been cited over 3,400 times and he has received several major research grants.
+His publications have been cited over 5,300 times and he has received several major research grants.
 His most recent research and educational interests focus on the field of sustainable finance.
 He is an Associate Editor for two finance journals and frequently serves as a reviewer for many of the top finance journals.
 Dr. Cleary regularly serves as an expert witness on cost of capital and capital markets.

 Matthew Reesor is the Director of the Full-time MBA at Smith School of Business.
 He has held administrative leadership and faculty positions at Nagoya University of Commerce and Business (NUCB) and Queen’s University.
 He was a recipient of the Outstanding Teacher of the Year Award while at NUCB.
 His research, focusing primarily on communications and language policy, has been published and widely referenced in academic journals.
 He is the author of a best-selling communications textbook published by Macmillan Japan.

-Mr. Robertson currently teaches a variety of finance courses across numerous programs at the Smith School of Business, including courses in the Executive MBA, Master of Finance, MBA, Master of International Business, Accelerated MBA and Bachelor of Commerce programs.
-He is also the Finance Expert in Residence in Smith’s Career Advancement Centree.
-Mr. Robertson is conversant in Mandarin and Spanish.
-He earned his H.B.A. from the Richard Ivey School of Business at the University of Western Ontario.
+Mr. Robertson has taught over 5,000 students over the past 10+ years at the Smith School of Business at Queen's University in Canada.
+He currently teaches/has taught a variety of finance courses across numerous programs at the Smith School of Business, including courses in the Executive MBA, Master of Finance – Toronto, MBA, Master of International Business, Accelerated MBA, GDB and Bachelor of Commerce programs.
+He is also the Finance Expert in Residence in Smith’s Career Advancement Centre and runs/contributes to a variety of programs which assist students gain employment in a wide variety of finance roles across the world.

-Ian teaches at Queen’s University and is a past recipient of the “Instructor of the Year” award in the Master of Finance program at Smith School of Business.
+Ian teaches at Queen's University and is a past recipient of the "Instructor of the Year" award in the Master of Finance program at the Smith School of Business.

 Prior to establishing The Marquee Group, Ian spent a number of years in the Investment Banking departments at Citigroup and BMO Capital Markets.
 Ian completed his Bachelor of Commerce Honours degree with academic distinction from the University of Manitoba and has also attained the Chartered Financial Analyst (CFA) designation.